-the HALLEX and POMS; these documents are available on SSA's website, and provide detailed and lengthy guidance for SSA staff in SSA's appeals process.
+SSA should take steps to organize its resources for self-represented claimants into one location, and make that information as easy to access as possible.
+Information is currently scattered across documents, and existing resources available on SSA's website might prove confusing for claimants who find them.
+For instance, claimants could be confused upon finding the HALLEX and POMS;399 these documents are available on SSA's website, and provide detailed and lengthy guidance for SSA staff in SSA's appeals process.
 SSA currently has no single guide that explains every step of the appeals process - including how to file the appeal, which forms are required for each level of appeal, and when the appeal must be filed - that is written with a lay audience in mind.
-Significant information is currently included in six brochures that explain the appeals process, but the brochures contain overlapping information and are not clearly distinct from each other.
-One comprehensive guide, or a smaller number of documents that are more clearly distinct from each other, would provide significant clarity to self-represented claimants.
+Significant information is currently included in six brochures that explain the appeals process, but the brochures contain overlapping information and are not clearly distinct from each other.400 One comprehensive guide, or a smaller number of documents that are more clearly distinct from each other, would provide significant clarity to self-represented claimants.
+As the documents currently stand, claimants may be unsure which document is most applicable to their unique circumstances, and may rely on one relevant document only to miss important information contained a different one.
 A guide such as this should be located in a place that is easy for claimants to find.

-Second, SSA could take steps to organize and identify forms for easier access by self-represented parties.
-SSA provides a list of 137 forms on its website, but the forms are not organized in a way a lay audience can interpret.
-Nothing on the website indicates which forms to file for a particular benefit, or in which order they must be filed.
-The forms also do a relatively poor job of explaining the process themselves - although they follow some plain language requirements, they also contain verbatim information from laws like the Privacy Act and the Paperwork Reduction Act.
-SSA might want to consider using "decision tree" software, utilizing plan language questions and answer choices to guide claimants toward the correct forms.
+Second, SSA could take steps to organize and identify forms for easier access by selfrepresented parties.
+SSA provides a list of 137 forms on its website, but the forms are not organized in a way a lay audience can interpret.401 Nothing on the website indicates which forms to file for a particular benefit, or in which order they must be filed.402 The forms also do a relatively poor job of explaining the process themselves: although they follow some plain language requirements,403 they also contain verbatim information from laws like the Privacy Act and the Paperwork Reduction Act.404 Extensive statutory quotes and other material that does not conform to plain language requirements is not likely to benefit self-represented parties, and may even be confusing to them, as they try to sort through language that is unfamiliar to them.
+SSA might want to consider using "decision tree" software utilizing plain language questions and answer choices to guide claimants toward the correct forms.

 Finally, SSA should consider creating a "portal" for claimants to manage their appeals.
 Such a portal should contain only information written for self-represented parties and other claimants, and allow claimants to access and manage their appeals online.
-The portal could be modeled after the existing my Social Security portal, which allows individuals to manage their existing benefits, and could either allow claimants to view status information on their appeals, or allow greater functionality, such as access to records.
-It would also be valuable for SSA to integrate these two portals - many claimants filing appeals will already be familiar with my Social Security, and much of their information is likely to already be in the online system.
-Creating a link between these two systems would create significant efficiencies for claimants, and subsequently for the agency.
+The portal could be modeled after the existing my Social Security portal, which allows individuals to manage their

-&lt;sup>398 HALLEX stands for the "Hearings, Appeals, and Litigation Law Manual," and POMS stands for the "Program Operations Manual System."
+399 HALLEX stands for the "Hearings, Appeals, and Litigation Law" manual, and POMS stands for the "Program Operations Manual System."